unixorn/awesome-zsh-plugins/README.md

 * [stackExchange/blackbox](https://github.com/StackExchange/blackbox) - Stack Exchange's toolkit for storing keys/credentials securely in a git repository
 * [tarrasch/zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a .env file, it will automatically be executed when you cd into it.
 * [tarrasch/zsh-colors](https://github.com/Tarrasch/zsh-colors) - Makes it easier to colorize text from the CLI. `red foo` just works
-* [tarruda/zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - Fish-like autosuggestions for zsh
+* [tarruda/zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - [Fish](http://fishshell.com/)-like fast/unobtrusive autosuggestions for zsh.
 * [unixorn/autoupdate-antigen.zshplugin](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.
 * [unixorn/git-extra-commands](https://github.com/unixorn/git-extra-commands) - Extra git helper scripts I've collected over time.
 * [unixorn/rake-completion.zshplugin](https://github.com/unixorn/rake-completion.zshplugin) - Add tab completion for rakefile targets
 * [voronkovich/mysql.plugin.zsh](https://github.com/voronkovich/mysql.plugin.zsh) - Adds some functions for dealing with mysql
 * [zsh-users/zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after zsh-syntax-highlighting.
 You'll also need to bind keys to its functions, details are in the README.md
 * [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your zsh.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break
-* [tarruda/zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - [Fish](http://fishshell.com/)-like fast/unobtrusive autosuggestions for zsh.

 # Even more completions
 * [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) is a collection of extra completions for zsh.
 To use it, add `antigen bundle zsh-users/zsh-completions src` to your .zshrc